sosedoff/github-events/README.md

 ## Overview

-`github-events` utility will create a temporary webhook for your Github repository and print out all event payloads as the come in the real time.
+`github-events` utility will create a temporary webhook for your Github repository and print out all event payloads as they come in the real time.
 Once the process is stopped the temporary webhook is destroyed.
+This is super useful when testing Github events as there's no need to setup anything (endpoints, webhook receivers, etc).

 ## Installation